-While concerted efforts to reduce greenhouse gas emissions are critical, historic emissions remain and will continue to affect the global climate.
-Therefore, in addition to doing its part to reduce the effects of climate change, the City must also prepare for and adapt to the effects of climate change.
+In addition to doing its part to reduce the effects of climate change, the City must also prepare for, and adapt to, the effects of climate change.

-- EG7 Reduce emissions of carbon dioxide and other climate- changing greenhouse gases in Seattle by 30 percent from 1990 levels by 2020, and become carbon neutral by 2050. - EG7.3 Seattle will act as a regional and national leader by becoming carbon neutral. - EG7.5 Prepare for and adapt to the likely effects of climate change through the development, ongoing assessment, and implementation of the Climate Action Plan.
+- EG7 To control the impact of climate change globally and locally, reduce emissions of carbon dioxide and other climate-changing greenhouse gases in Seattle by 30 percent from 1990 levels by 2024, and by 80 percent from 1990 levels by 2050. - EG7.5 Be prepared for the likely effects of climate change.